feniljain/knowledge-base/miscellaneous/anime/README.md

 - Kobayashi no maid dragon
 - Tonari no seki-kun
 - Maidens of the savage
-- Love is hard for otaku
+- Wotokoi: Love is hard for otaku
 - Amagi Brilliant Park
 - Pet girl of sakurasou
 - Devil is a part timer